ganesan-rt/wine-quality-prediction/README.md

  # EVALUATION
 Explain how the model's performance is evaluated.
 Mention the evaluation metrics used (e.g., Mean Squared Error, Accuracy), and provide insights into the model's accuracy and limitations.
 # CONTRIBUTING
-Fork the repository.
+Fork the repository.<br>
-Create a new branch for your feature: git checkout -b feature-name Make your changes and commit them: git commit -m "Add your message" Push to the branch: git push origin feature-name Create a pull request explaining your changes.
+Create a new branch for your feature: git checkout -b feature-name<br>
+Make your changes and commit them: git commit -m "Add your message"<br>
+Push to the branch: git push origin feature-name<br>
+Create a pull request explaining your changes.,<br>